-Another aspect considered as a risk is the provision of TA in 2021-2027 as flat rate percentage that is calculated upon the effective disbursement of the programmes at project level.
-This rule makes it difficult for the Managing Authority to plan with sufficient accuracy the availability of the TA funds.
+Another aspect considered a risk is the provision of TA in 2021-2027 as a flat rate percentage calculated upon the effective disbursement of the programmes at project level.
+This rule makes it difficult for the Managing Authority to plan the availability of the TA funds with sufficient accuracy.